mikhaildudarev/Fun/FunSwift/README.md

 `curry` is a higher-order function, that takes a function with several arguments and transforms it into a chain of single-argument functions.

+_NOTE: Current implementation of `curry` supports exactly two arguments, but overloads to handle more might be added later (if needed)._

-`flip` is a higher-order function, that takes a chain consisting of several single-argument functions and transforms it into a chain of same-signature functions, but flipped order (except for the final result).
+`flip` is a higher-order function, that takes a chain consisting of several single-argument functions and transforms it into a chain of same-signature functions, but with flipped order (except for the final result).
 It is often used in conjuction with `curry` to create more general functions and avoid code repetition at the caller site.

+_NOTE: Overloads to handle curried functions with more arguments might be added later (if needed)._

 Example: